Home

 One of the commonest mistakes made by people doing a property renovation in France is underestimating the costs.
 Do not confuse cheaper property prices in France with cheaper renovation costs.

-Your initial costs will consist of the purchase price, agency fees (usually included in the sale price) and notaire fees of about 8%-10% of the sale price.
-Unless you have renovated before, it will be very difficult for you to estimate the likely costs of your renovation project.
-At best, it will be a 'guessitimate'.
 When you find a property that you are seriously interested in, do as the French do and get a quote from a local builder.
 Some French builders will charge for this, but it is a good opportunity to see if they turn up at the appointed time and provide a quote reasonably quickly.
 If your French isn't very good, ask a registered English builder for a quote or take along someone who can translate.

 A professional builder will budget between 600€ and 1200€ per square metre for a renovation in France.
 This is quite a big variable as it depends on so many factors, eg the level of finish, whether or not there are works to do to the roof or walls, central heating system desired, etc. Whatever the quote, you should then add another 10%-15% as a contingency fund.